JuliaGeo/GeometryOps.jl/docs/src/tutorials/spatial_joins.md

 # Spatial joins

-Spatial joins are joins which are based not on equality, but on some predicate ``p(x, y)``, which takes two geometries, and returns a value of either `true` or `false`.
+Spatial joins are [table joins](https://www.geeksforgeeks.org/sql-join-set-1-inner-left-right-and-full-joins/) which are based not on equality, but on some predicate ``p(x, y)``, which takes two geometries, and returns a value of either `true` or `false`.
 For geometries, the [`DE-9IM`](https://en.wikipedia.org/wiki/DE-9IM) spatial relationship model is used to determine the spatial relationship between two geometries.

+Spatial joins can be done between any geometry types (from geometrycollections to points), just as geometrical predicates can be evaluated on any geometries.

 In this tutorial, we will show how to perform a spatial join on first a toy dataset and then two Natural Earth datasets, to show how this can be used in the real world.

-In order to perform the spatial join, we use [FlexiJoins.jl](https://github.com/JuliaAPlavin/FlexiJoins.jl) to perform the join, specifically using its `by_pred` joining method.
+In order to perform the spatial join, we use **[FlexiJoins.jl](https://github.com/JuliaAPlavin/FlexiJoins.jl)** to perform the join, specifically using its `by_pred` joining method.
 This allows the user to specify a predicate in the following manner:
 ```julia
 [inner/left/right/outer/...]join((table1, table1),
     by_pred(:table1_column, predicate_function, :table2_column) # & add other conditions here